Muqsit/InvMenu/README.md

  * transaction.
 You can use this to fetch the inventory instance by
  * using $action->getInventory().
  *
+ * Should return void if InvMenu is readonly, bool otherwise.
+Return false if you
- * @return bool whether to not cancel the item movement.
-If it returns
+ * want to cancel the inventory change from occuring.
- * true, then the transaction is not cancelled.
-If it returns false,
- * the transaction is cancelled.
- *
+ * @return bool|void
- * NOTE: If the menu is set to readonly, the transaction will be
- * forcefully cancelled irrespective of this callable's return value.
  */
-bool callback(Player $player, Item $itemClicked, Item $itemClickedWith, SlotChangeAction $action);
+bool|void callback(Player $player, Item $itemClicked, Item $itemClickedWith, SlotChangeAction $action);
 ```

 ### Inventory closing — Listening to inventory close triggers & How to!